-I’ve heard this so often.
+I’ve heard this often.
 I can relate, believe me.
 A candida elimination program can be pretty confusing at first glance.
-What we're talking about here on this page is the dietary portion of a candida elimination program.
-Most people will get extra help by adding in extra supplements, herbs, and natural detox products to help the body get back in balance.
+What we're talking about here is the dietary portion of a candida elimination program.
+Most people add in extra supplements, herbs, and natural detox products to help the body get back in balance.
+But this is your main medicine - the foods you eat every day.

 With this outline you're making a dietary shift toward eating foods that nourish the whole body and support the immune system.
 The most important change is to start eliminating the foods that are causing the imbalance in your intestines (which is really the "command central" of our immune system), while increasing the foods which nourish and support a healthy body.